 Apply this principle to your job as well.
-Think of an aspect about your work that you are grateful for.
-Hopefully there are several things that come to mind!
+Think of an aspect of your work that you are grateful for.
+Hopefully, there are several things that come to mind!

 Is it a favorite co-worker — the one you’re “mad” at when they don’t come in one day or you’re disappointed if you have different schedules?

-Is it the opportunity for upward mobility and growth?
+Is it an opportunity for upward mobility and growth?
 The chance to turn your job into a career?

 Maybe it’s simply having a steady paycheck…being able to put food on the table.

 No matter what our situation is in life, we have the opportunity to make the best of things.
 Don’t Sweat The Small Stuff says, “You become what you practice most.”

 What are you practicing the most and is it empowering you to be your best self?